Akshay-Dongare/Local-Coding-Assistant/README.md

 # Local-Coding-Assistant
 Building a Local Coding Assistant with Code Llama and Cody
-# Other options
-Continue

 ## Getting up to speed
 * If you are just starting out with local LLMs, refer to my guide on setting up your own local LLM using Ollama here: https://github.com/Akshay-Dongare/Ollama-Local-LLM
 ## Pulling CodeLlama
 * Open cmd and run: `ollama pull codellama:7b-code`
 * Note: codellama is a LLM finetuned for coding domain
-## Integration with Visual Studio Code
+## Integration with Visual Studio Code and Cody AI
 * To get your own personal, free, local and accurate coding assistant going, follow these steps
   1. Open Visual Studio Code
   2. Go to extensions tab: `ctrl+shift+x`